maitesin/yaus/README.md

     - [ ] Split the random generator function from the string trimmer part
     - [ ] Add test for the string trimming part
 - [ ] Check that the shortcode received is up to 8 characters and only contains alphanumeric values
+- [ ] Find a way to not destroy the database everytime the application is deployed
 - [ ] Add a frontend functionality to allow creating the short URLs from the browser itself
 - [ ] Custom error webpages
 - [ ] Make the app user aware